 A foundation donating primarily to the areas of health, education, human rights and disaster relief.
 The Cameron Foundation is MAP’s first Impact Partner.
 Their contribution has supported the growth of the Velocity Program with the Cameron Foundation Impact Prize and the Startup Accelerator with a fellowship for standout impact entrepreneurs.

-Australia's largest aid and development agency dedicated to helping children.
+Australia’s largest aid and development agency dedicated to helping children.
 They protect and support children in need and save lives in emergencies.
-Save the Children will open their network and invest in one impact startup creating novel solutions in the humanitarian, education or health sector, from their inaugural Centenary Innovation Fund.
+Save the Children will provide access to their network and consider investment in impact startups creating novel solutions in the humanitarian, education or health sector, following the launch of their Impact Investment Fund.